 A student will stay in their chosen track through the duration of their education unless they withdraw voluntarily, are withdrawn due to violation of the track requirements, or are in violation of the Code of Student Conduct and Academic Responsibility as presented in the RVU Student Handbook and Catalog.

 Applications for all tracks open in the fall and close towards the end of the semester.
 The tracks start in January of the OMS I year and follow the course of the student’s education.

-Tracks are graded on a Pass/Fail/Honors basis.
-Each track will have its own requirements for acceptance and what constitutes a Pass or Honors grade.
-Please refer to the track syllabus for the grading requirements.
+Tracks are graded on an Honor/Pass/Fail basis.
+Each track will have its own requirements for acceptance and what constitutes a Pass or Honor grade.
+Please refer to each specific track's syllabus for the grading requirements.

 Track options may vary at each location.

 A selection of short electives may be offered at each site to interested RVU students.
 These electives may cover topics just touched upon in the normal curriculum and/or may involve current hot topics in medical training.
-Some examples include Medical Spanish, History and Medicine, and Literature and Medicine.
-All students in good academic standing are eligible to sign up for offered electives.
-Course titles, descriptions, and registration information will be announced prior to the start of each semester.
-Classes will be approximately 8-16 hours in length, may occur at any time outside of the normal curriculum (i.e. evenings and weekends), and will be graded pass/fail.
-These electives are offered through the departments of Tracks and Special Programs.
+Recent topics include History of Medicine; Medical Spanish; Medicine in Film; Religion, Health & Healthcare; Vaccines; Introduction to the Research Process; Integrative Medical Nutrition, Sexual Health, Integrative Pain Management.
+Other topics are in development and may be offered as well.
+All students in "Good Academic Standing" (as defined in the "Academic Policies" section of the RVU Student Handbook and Catalog) are eligible to sign up for offered electives.
+Course titles, descriptions, and registration information will be announced after the start of each semester.
+Classes are approximately 8-16 hours in length, may occur at any time outside of the normal curriculum (i.e. evenings and weekends), and will be graded Pass/Fail.
+These electives are offered through the Tracks and Special Programs Department.

-To note: Elective options may vary by campus location.
+Elective options vary by campus location and mode of delivery.